 Talk about being in the right place.
 We were passing by as it was time for the cheetahs’ daily stimulating walk.
 The keepers explained this allows these animals to “patrol their territory”.
 (These cheetahs were hand-raised.)

 Disclosure: This page contains affiliate links.
 We earn a small commission when you use these links, at no additional cost to you.

-We have visited many times in our 16 years living in New Zealand.
 On a recent visit, my Auckland Zoo photos focused on the endemic birdlife in the redeveloped NZ natives section Te Wao Nui.
 It loosely translates to “the abundant forest.”
-Three bird aviaries allow the natives to fly in habitats emulating their homes.
+Three bird aviaries allow the natives to fly in habitats that emulate their homes.

 Why birds?
 New Zealand is a bird nation, a feathered friend’s paradise.
 New Zealand’s only indigenous mammals are bats and sea lions, and there are still no snakes in the country.

 Endangered New Zealand Dotterel

 Endemic to New Zealand, the dotterel is now on the endangered list.
 Read more about the dotterels at Shakespear Park.